phalcon/blog/data/posts/2017-12-24-phalcon-3-3-0-released-and-merry-christmas.md

 Will throw `Fatal error: Uncaught Phalcon\Mvc\View\Exception: Syntax error, unexpected token %} in ... on line ....`

-The most notable additions are support for `switch/case` syntax in Volt, `hasHeader` in Request and the addition of the `router:beforeMount` event.

 #### `hasHeader` in `Phalcon\Http\Request`
 You can now use the `hasHeader` method, to check if a header has been set in the incoming request.